 This feature lets you send native alerts to your users to update their application.
 The alert can be set to either:

-- Optional: the alert will have two buttons, one to dismiss the alert and one to lead to the store for the user to update
+- Optional: the alert will have two buttons, one to dismiss the alert and one to lead to the store (or a custom link if provided during announcement creation) for the user to update

 This type of announcement can only use automatic targeting.